-What Do I Need To Know Before I Try Raspberry Ketone?Natural raspberry ketone is quite expensive; in fact it's one of the most expensive natural flavorings available, so it isn't easy for manufacturers to buy enough of it at a reasonable price.
+Natural raspberry ketone is expensive, so it isn't easy for manufacturers to buy enough of it at a reasonable price.
 Most of the raspberry ketone products are artificially created from other ingredients.
-Don't be fooled by product labels.
-The label may have words like "natural" and "high quality" even if the product contains only artificial raspberry ketone.
+Don't be fooled by the label -- it may have words like "natural" and "high quality" even if the product contains only artificial raspberry ketone.

-Can't I Just Eat Lots of Raspberries?I doubt if you could eat enough raspberries every day to get enough of the raspberry ketone, but raspberries (like all berries) are low in calories and a good source of vitamins and fiber.
+I doubt if you could eat enough raspberries every day to get enough of the raspberry ketone, but raspberries (like all berries) are low in calories and a good source of vitamins and fiber.
 Eating raspberries may help you lose weight if choose them over higher-calorie desserts and treats.
 According to the Academy of Nutrition and Dietetics, most people don't eat enough fruits and vegetables every day, so eating raspberries can help you increase your intake.

 Morimoto C, Satoh Y, Hara M, Inoue S, Tsujita T, Okuda H. "Anti-obese action of raspberry ketone."
 Life Sci.
 2005 May 27;77(2):194-204.

 Natural Standard, Professional Monograph.
 "Raspberry Ketone."
 Accessed February 2, 2013. http://naturalstandard.com.